 for you.
 Depending on the underlying condition causing your acute abdomen, treatment options may include:

-AntibioticsAvoidance of certain foods, beverages, or medicinesSurgery—may be required for the majority of severe abdominal pains that last for at least six hours in previously healthy patients
+MedicationsDiet or lifestyle changesAdvanced medical treatment such as surgery—may be required for the majority of severe abdominal pains that last for at least six hours in previously healthy patients

 Depending on the underlying condition causing acute abdomen, prevention measures will vary.
 Talk with your doctor about preventing conditions that cause acute abdomen.